EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

 [How to submit a job](http://www.nordugrid.org/arc/arc6/users/submit_job.html), the main steps will be documented below.

-You first need to generate a proxy certificate using, `arcproxy`, which is using the same credentials as `voms-proxy-init`, so you first need to [prepare your X.509 credentials](#preparing-the-x509-credentials).
+If you haven't already generated a credential with `voms-proxy-init`, you can generate a proxy certificate using ARC's own tool: `arcproxy`, which is using the same credentials as `voms-proxy-init`, and should produce an equivalent proxy.
+To do this you first need to
+[prepare your X.509 credentials](#preparing-the-x509-credentials).

 ```shell